Carson, California

-Carson is a city in Los Angeles County, California, United States, in the South Bay region of Los Angeles, located 13 mi south of downtown Los Angeles and approximately 14 mi away from Los Angeles International Airport.
-Incorporated on February 20, 1968, Carson is the newest municipality in the South Bay region of Metropolitan Los Angeles.
+Carson is a city in the South Bay and the Harbor regions of Los Angeles County, California, located 13 mi south of downtown Los Angeles and approximately 14 mi away from Los Angeles International Airport.
+It was incorporated on February 20, 1968.
 The city is locally known for its plurality of Filipino-Americans and immigrants.
-As of 2019, it was estimated that the city had a population of 91,394.
+As of the 2020 United States census, the city had a population of 95,558.

 History

+Tongva Indians lived in the area.
+Carson lies on part of the Spanish land grant Rancho San Pedro, from the King of Spain in 1784.
+The Dominguez Rancho Adobe Museum on Alameda Street in Compton (not far from Carson's city limits) is the historic ranch home of the grantees Juan Dominguez and Manuel Dominguez.
+Carson was named after George Henry Carson, who married a daughter of the Dominguez family in 1857 and managed the rancho.